 Custom libraries#

 When programming python for some time, you may be using again and again the same code.
 You could copy&paste it from jupyter notebook to jupyter notebook.
 However, notebooks are not meant to hold many functions.
 Notebooks are meant to show short and concise examples of code.
-Thus, in order to organize our code, we can put function we use more often into a python file, a custom library, and then import the functions.
+Thus, in order to organize our code, we can put functions we use more often into a python file, a custom library, and then import the functions.

 See also: